OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/how-to-import-a-certificate.md

 > **Note:** Replace `keystore.p12` with the path to your PKCS#12 file.

 * Import the Chain certificate using keytool:
+* Use the following keytool command to import the chain certificate into the Java keystore:

 ```sh
 keytool -importcert -trustcacerts -alias <myalias> -file <chain.pem> -keystore "<OpsHub Installation Path>/AppData/OpsHubData/cacerts" -storepass <your-keystore-password>